Aunt Cathie’s Southern Grape Salad

 Instructions

-- Allow cream cheese to come to room temp by leaving on counter overnight.
-In large mixing bowl, combine cream cheese, sour cream, vanilla, and sugar.
-Beat until well blended and smooth.
+- Allow the cream cheese to come to room temp by leaving it on the counter overnight.
+In a large bowl, combine the softened cream cheese, sour cream, vanilla, and granulated sugar.
+Beat until well blended and smooth.8 ounces sour cream, 16 ounces cream cheese, 1 teaspoon vanilla extract, ½ cup white sugar

-- Move to serving dish and sprinkle top with brown sugar and pecans.
+- Move to a serving dish and sprinkle the top of your salad with brown sugar and pecans.2 tablespoons brown sugar, chopped pecans, optional

 I’ve been making this salad for many many years and it’s always a crowd favorite.
 The only thing I do different is to use two different colors of grapes.
 Makes it even prettier.